hanabi/hanabi.github.io/other-conventions/BGA.md

 ### Clue Focus on Retouched Cards - Changed

 * When multiple cards are "touched" by a clue, it typically only means to play one card.
 We call that card the *focus* of the clue.
-* In BGA, the focus can be on either card.
+* On BGA, the focus can be on either card.
 But most often, the focus is on the existing card that is "filled in" by the clue.
 * For example, in a Rainbow game:
   * Red 1 is played on the stacks.
   * Alice has a card in her hand clued with number 2.
   * Bob clues Alice red, filling in the 2 with red and also introducing a brand new card on her newest slot.
   * Alice plays the "filled-in" card as the focus of the clue, and holds on to the other red card for later.
-* In BGA, clues given similar to the one in the example above can ALSO mean to play both cards, depending on the situation.
+* On BGA, clues given similar to the one in the example above can ALSO mean to play both cards, depending on the situation.
 * In my group, **the focus of the clue is always on the brand new card introduced**.
 In the previous example, Alice should play her newest card as either red 2 or rainbow 1.
 She is promised nothing about her other red card, meaning that it can be either red 2 or rainbow 2.
 * Why do this?
 Having this convention turned on makes it extremely clear exactly what card is being talked about almost all of the time.